henriquehashimoto/one_billion_rows_challenge/README.md

 - **DuckDB Advantage**: Leverage `duckdb`’s SQL optimization by writing operations as SQL queries and comparing them to Python APIs.

 ---

-## Example Test Workflow

-1. **Reading**: Load the dataset.
-2. **Filtering**: Filter rows where `temperature > 30`.
-3. **Aggregation**: Calculate the average temperature per city.
-4. **New Column**: Add a Fahrenheit temperature column.
-5. **Sorting**: Sort by temperature in descending order.

-This workflow provides a comprehensive comparison of how `pandas`, `fireducks`, and `duckdb` handle various tasks.

----

-## Next Steps

-With these operations, you’ll gain insights into each library’s strengths and weaknesses.
-If you need help generating the dataset or writing the code, feel free to explore the other sections of this repository or open an issue!

-Happy coding, and good luck with the challenge!